datagrok-ai/public/help/domains/chem/chem.md

 ### Substructure search / Filtering

 Datagrok offers an intuitive filtering functionality to explore and filter datasets.
 Hovering over categories or distributions in the **Filter Panel**  instantly highlights relevant data points across all viewers.
-You can also apply filters to focus on your area of interest within the dataset.
 For molecules, Datagrok uses integrated [sketchers](#sketching) to allow structure-based filtering.
 After applying the filter, Datagrok highlights the queried substructures in the filtered subset.

 ![Filter by substructure](img/filter-substructure.gif)